hope-sugden/js-game-project/README.md

 ### Your final score will display in the results page after all the questions have been answered, with a message depending on your score.
 ### The home button can be pressed at any time which will reset the quiz so it can be replayed as many times as you like.

+## **Limitations**

+### If the user double clicks and answer or clicks 2 options to a question then the following question is skipped and the timer counts double speed.

 <img width="539" alt="Screenshot 2022-04-11 at 17 15 25" src="https://user-images.githubusercontent.com/100870944/162785205-91bf3413-7d98-4358-892a-dbd086ba850d.png">